Grond is written in the Python programming language (versions ==2.7 and >=3.4).

 waveform targets: fix issues with misaligned traces

-masterbranch should point to a stable, tagged version of Grond.
+masterbranch should always point to a stable version.

 Try to rebase little changes on top of master (or any other development branch) before pushing, it makes the history much better readable.
 Here is a safe way to do so.